Cláudio Caçapa

 Cláudio Roberto da Silva (born 29 May 1976), commonly known as Cláudio Caçapa or simply Caçapa (/pt-BR/), is a Brazilian football coach and former player who played as a central defender.
-He is the current assistant coach of Botafogo.

 Having made his senior debut in 1996 for Atlético Mineiro, Caçapa went on to play for Lyon, Newcastle United, Cruzeiro, Évian and Avaí.
 He was capped three times by the Brazil national team.

 Club career

 Atlético Mineiro

 Caçapa began his career in 1996 with Brazilian club Atlético Mineiro, where he established himself as a first team regular.
 He received the Bola de Prata (Silver Ball) award in 1999 after being voted the best defender in Série A that season.

 Lyon

 In 2001, Caçapa began attracting interest from European clubs and joined Lyon on loan in 2001.
 He played his first game in the French Ligue 1 championship on 17 February 2001 and scored in the 2001 Coupe de la Ligue Final which Lyon won after extra time.
 In the summer, he signed a five-year contract with the club.
 He was captain of Lyon for five seasons, winning the French championship in each of these seasons.
 He became a French citizen in October 2006 after living in the country for over five years.

 His contract with Lyon expired in the summer of 2007 and he refused to sign a new deal with the club.